Introduction

 Implementing the Job Logic

-method in the job class:
+Edit the handle method in the job class:

 Dispatching Jobs to the Queue

-In your controller or service class:
+In a controller or service class, we dispatch the job:

 5. Running the Worker Server